Here at Eton Digital we eagerly welcomed the announcement that the 8th version of Drupal would incorporate various major Symfony components.

-Now, as the August release date for this new Drupal release (#8) approaches, there’s a steadily increasing buzz building on various development blogs about the implications for how we will design and build websites after the release – what these sites will be able to do – and how well they will be able to perform.
+As the release date for that Drupal release (#8) was approaching, there was a steadily increasing buzz building on various development blogs about the implications for how we will design and build websites after the release – what these sites will be able to do – and how well they will be able to perform.

-As a PHP framework, one of Symfony’s biggest strengths is that it is built around independent modules which can be activated separately, without needing to interact with eachother – meaning that it is a superb tool if you prize good performance from websites (who doesn’t?).
+As a PHP framework, one of Symfony’s biggest strengths is that it is built around independent modules which can be activated separately, without needing to interact with each other – meaning that it is a superb tool if you prize good performance from websites.

-For Drupal 8, the Symfony modules which are being integrated at far from minor – according to the Symfony blog, the new Drupal will incorporate HttpFoundation, HttpKernel, Routing, EventDispatcher, DependencyInjection and ClassLoader.
+For Drupal 8, the Symfony modules which were being integrated at far from minor.
+According to the Symfony blog, Drupal 8 incorporated HttpFoundation, HttpKernel, Routing, EventDispatcher, DependencyInjection and ClassLoader.

-It will now also be much easier to include custom Symfony applications into Drupal – and vice versa.
+It was also much easier to include custom Symfony applications into Drupal – and vice versa.

-All in all, the development is excellent news for those who regularly employ both Drupal and Symfony.
+All in all, the development was excellent news for those who regularly employed both Drupal and Symfony.

-Finally, there’s also a superb in-depth blog post from Drupal founder Dries Buytaert covering some of the more general changes in the forthcoming Drupal release – mainly how they plan to deal with the problem of ever – increasing complexity as the CMS matures and expands and how to maintain a reasonable level of accessibility for users.
+Finally, there’s also a superb in-depth blog post from Drupal founder Dries Buytaert covering some of the more general changes in the forthcoming Drupal release – mainly how they planned to deal with the problem of ever – increasing complexity as the CMS matures and expands and how to maintain a reasonable level of accessibility for users.

-Very exciting times are ahead for Drupal/Symfony developers!
+Those were very exciting times are for Drupal and Symfony developers!